Gregory Kiselev: Monographs & Articles

 Dear Friends!

 This site is for everyone who is interested in problems at crossroads of phylosophy of history, philosophical anthropology, Christian world-view and philosophical comprehension of the modern world.
 These problems are discussed in books and articles that I present for your judgment.
 The books were published in Moscow in 1990 and 2004 (500 copies each).
-The majority of the articles appeared in the pages of the major Russian philosophical journal Philosophical problems (1999-2023).
+The majority of the articles appeared in the pages of the major Russian philosophical journal Philosophical Problems (1999-2026).

 New works will be added as they are published.